neilfws/Twitter/csiro/data/README.md

 One week later on 2014-04-23, you would have retrieved 275 tweets, of which 60 were previously unseen.

 So that is what was done; the JSON files from both days were named by date, then combined into a data frame of 859 tweets using the R code in code/R/CSIROjson2data.R.

+Note: thankcsiro.rb does not return the JSON files in data/; they were obtained using repeated curl calls with the next_results parameter until no more results were returned.